Marcusbaker1/PowerTrader_AI/README.md

 # Setup & First-Time Use (Windows)

+THESE INSTRUCTIONS WERE WRITTEN BY AI!
+PLEASE LET ME KNOW IF THERE ARE ANY ERRORS OR ISSUES WITH THIS SETUP PROCESS!

 This page walks you through installing PowerTrader AI from start to finish, in the exact order a first-time user should do it.
 No coding knowledge needed.
 These instructions are Windows-based but PowerTrader AI can run on any OS.